-If you have already read our other posts of Jordan, you know now – Everything in Jordan is expensive compared to many other countries.
+If you have already read our other posts on Jordan, you know now – Everything in Jordan is expensive compared to many other countries.
 So shopping in Jordan seemed to be extravagant for us.
-Still, we roamed to find something that falls under our budget and are unique to Jordan.
+Still, we roamed to find something that falls under our budget and is unique to Jordan.
 As expected, most things were out of the roof.
 But, surprisingly, we got to know how rich Jordan’s craftsmanship is.
-So here is the shopping guide to Jordan, if you have saved enough money in your bank account.
+So here is your guide to buying authentic things in Jordan if you have saved enough money in your bank account.

 Thanks to our driver Yusuf Jaber – He lived in Istanbul for 6 months and was a frequent visitor to Beirut.
-He also worked in the USA for a few years.
 So he taught us how shopping works in Jordan compared to other countries.

 Some Tips before you go Shopping in Jordan